Huntsville International Airport: Past airline service

-In 1969-80, Huntsville had nonstop or direct flights to Los Angeles, Florida and Texas during the U.S. space program.
+In 1969–80, Huntsville had nonstop or direct flights to Los Angeles, Florida and Texas during the U.S. space program.
 These flights served the NASA Marshall Space Flight Center in Huntsville.

 In June 1967, Eastern Airlines introduced "The Space Corridor" linking Huntsville with St. Louis, Seattle and the NASA Kennedy Space Center in Florida.
 In the June 13, 1967, timetable, Eastern Boeing 727-100s flew to St. Louis and on to Seattle, and nonstop to Orlando continuing to Melbourne, Florida, near the Kennedy Space Center.
 Eastern flew direct Douglas DC-9-30s to Houston, home of the NASA Johnson Space Center, via New Orleans in the late 1960s.
 Eastern had direct jets to Chicago during the early 1970s via Nashville.
 In April 1975, Eastern served Nashville, Orlando and St. Louis nonstop from Huntsville on 727s and DC-9s.

 In November 1967, Eastern scheduled nine departures each weekday from the new airport while United had four and Southern had 17.

 United Airlines started nonstop Boeing 727-100s to Los Angeles in 1969.
-United first served Huntsville in 1961 when it acquired Capital Airlines which had scheduled Vickers Viscounts nonstop from Huntsville's old airport (at 34.686°N 86.589°W) (1949 diagram) to Memphis, Knoxville and Washington, D.C. and direct to New York (LaGuardia and Newark) and Philadelphia.
+United first served Huntsville in 1961 when it acquired Capital Airlines which had scheduled Vickers Viscounts nonstop from Huntsville's old airport (at 34.686°N 86.589°W) (1949 diagram) to Memphis, Knoxville and Washington, D.C., and direct to New York (LaGuardia and Newark) and Philadelphia.
 Until 1967, United used the same Viscounts, then introduced Boeing 727-100s into Huntsville in 1966.
-In April 1975, United served Greensboro, Knoxville, Los Angeles and Washington, D.C. nonstop from Huntsville on 727s and 737s.
+In April 1975, United served Greensboro, Knoxville, Los Angeles and Washington, D.C., nonstop from Huntsville on 727s and 737s.
 Raleigh/Durham service was added by 1979.
 In August 1982, United had direct 727s to Los Angeles, San Francisco and Denver and nonstop Boeing 737-200s to Washington, D.C.

 Southern Airways also served Huntsville.
 In the late 1960s, Southern introduced 75-seat Douglas DC-9-10s into their fleet which had consisted of 40-seat Martin 4-0-4.
 Southern's timetable in September 1968 listed nonstop jets to Atlanta, Memphis, New Orleans and Muscle Shoals, AL; Southern was still flying Martin 4-0-4s from Huntsville.
 In April 1975, Southern DC-9s flew nonstop to Atlanta, Chattanooga, Memphis, Montgomery, Muscle Shoals, Nashville, New Orleans and Orlando.
-Southern had direct DC-9s to New York City (LaGuardia Airport), Washington, D,C. (Dulles Airport), Denver, St. Louis, Detroit and Wichita.
+Southern had direct DC-9s to New York City (LaGuardia Airport), Washington, D,C. (Dulles International Airport), Denver, St. Louis, Detroit and Wichita.
 In 1979, Southern merged with North Central Airlines to form Republic Airlines which continued to serve Huntsville, by that time having dropped Chattanooga and Montgomery service and having added Greenville/Spartanburg and Mobile/Pascagoula service.
 Republic was acquired by Northwest Airlines which later merged with Delta Air Lines.